deployed/pre_ticket/README.md

       stages: [commit-msg]
 ```

-In your project dir run `$ pre-commit install` and that's it.
+In your project dir run `$ pre-commit install --hook-type commit-msg` and that's it.
 You are good to go.

 ## Default settings and options